 Enjoy A Deserted Beach Walk

 You’ll still see the odd beach walker or group sitting on the sand and having a picnic during a mild day.
-Still, overall, Santorini’s beautiful beaches are tranquil during the winter – you certainly can’t say that bout the winter months!
+Still, Santorini’s beautiful beaches are tranquil during the winter – you certainly can’t say that about the winter months!

 Try Traditional Greek Food